Farthen/objc-util/README.md

 This scans a class for its properties and returns an FAPropertyInfo object that offers this information in an easily readable format.

 ### Mish.h
-Some #defines to make my life easier
+Some #defines to make my life easier.

 ## License